Stamps.com: History

 By 2013, it had approximately 465,000 registered customers.
 Stamps.com reported $147.3 million in revenue the following year.
 It acquired Auctane ShipStation, a web-based multi-carrier shipping vendor based in Austin, Texas, in June 2014 for $50 million and up to 768,900 shares of stock.
 Auctane LLC, which used the trade name ShipStation, was founded in 2011 and creates tools to import orders from shopping cart platforms for order fulfillment.
 The acquisition made Auctane an independent subsidiary of Stamps.com operated by its existing management team.
 In October that same year, Stamps.com acquired ShipWorks, a multi-carrier shipping software company that integrates with shopping cart platforms, for $22 million.
 ShipWorks continued to operate as an independent, wholly owned subsidiary of Auctane.

 In March 2015, Stamps.com entered into an agreement to acquire Endicia, another internet postage company, from Newell Rubbermaid for approximately $215 million.
 Endicia's products include the DYMO Stamps and PictureItPostage brands.

 On June 20, 2016, Stamps.com announced that it had entered into a definitive agreement to purchase ShippingEasy, Inc., an Austin, Texas-based company which offers web-based multi-carrier shipping software that allows online retailers and e-commerce merchants to organize, process, fulfill and ship their orders.
 Stamps.com agreed to acquire ShippingEasy for $55 million in cash, as well as performance-linked equity awards of 87,000 shares of Stamps.com's common stock.

 On July 25, 2018, Stamps.com announced another agreement to purchase Metapack Ltd., a London-based company providing delivery management technology to e-commerce retailers and brands.
 The agreement was made on the price of approx. £175 million in cash.
-MetaPack will continue to operate as a wholly owned subsidiary led by its current management team with further details of the acquisition to be discussed on August 1, 2018.
+MetaPack continued to operate as a wholly owned subsidiary led by its current management.

 On July 9, 2021, Thoma Bravo announced a pending acquisition of Stamps.com at a $330/share price, and a 40-day "go-shop" period for alternative proposals.
 The acquisition was completed in October of that year, and in December the company changed its corporate name to Auctane, previously the name of its subsidiary that owned ShipStation, ShippingEasy, ShipEngine, and ShipWorks.
+Thoma Bravo announced that it would merge Auctane and WWEX Group, a third-party logistics company, after acquiring the latter in March 2026.
+According to WWEX, the merger would create "the most comprehensive, AI-enabled end-to-end logistics platform in the market".